GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

     reduce_flats.runr()

 GNIRS data are affected by a "odd-even" effect where alternate rows in the GNIRS science array have gains that differ by approximately 10 percent.
-When you run ``normalizeFlat`` in interactive mode you can clearly see the two levels.

-In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-In this case, order=30 worked well.
+We have added a correction in ``normalizeFlat`` that levels off the rows to help with the fit.
+Here it works well, in some cases you might see a some split when you run ``normalizeFlat`` in interactive mode.
+The objective if you see the split is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.

 Note that you are not required to run in interactive mode, but you might want to if flat fielding is critical to your program.
+For example, in this case adjusting the order to 30 significantly improves the fit.

 .. code-block:: python
     :linenos: